aaxyat/WindowsSetup/README.md

 <div align="center">

-# 🚀 Windows 11 Setup Script Testing Environment 🚀
+# 🚀 Windows 11 and WSL Setup Script 🚀

-This repository contains scripts and configuration files for setting up a Windows 11 environment.
+This repository contains scripts and configuration files for setting up Windows 11 and WSL environments.

 </div>

 ---

+# Windows Setup

 ## 📡 Fetching and Executing the Setup Script 📡